lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 - "How to record information in GAP objects"
 objectives:
 - "Declaring an attribute"
+- "Checking an object for attributes"
 - "Installing a method"
 - "Understanding method selection"
-- "Using debugging tools"
 keypoints:
-- "_Positional_ objects may accumulate information about themselves during their lifetime."
+- "_Positional_ objects may accumulate information about themselves during their lifetime.
+This is done by using _Attributes_."
 - "This means that next time the stored information may be retrieved at zero costs."
 - "_Methods_ are bunches of functions; the _method selection_ will choose the most efficient method based on the type of all arguments."
-- "'No-method-found' is a special kind of error with useful debugging tools helping to understand it."
 ---

 Of course, for any given group the average order of its elements needs to